BlueNalgene/LaTeX_Guided_Course/_episodes/01-textdoc.md

 LaTeX reads each character written in the code and interprets it based on the context.
 Certain characters such as the back slash `\`, as we have seen, have special properties.
 But what if we wish to use a character in our document that has been assigned as a special character?
-In this case, we must tell LaTeX to treat the character like text.
+In this case, we must tell LaTeX to treat the character like text instead of as a command.
 For this purpose, LaTeX provides [escape sequences]({{ page.root }}/reference/#escape sequence) which print the character.
-These escape sequences operate similar to commands.
+These escape sequences operate similar to commands by telling the program do a specific action and not being present in the final document.
 So if we wish to include a back slash in our text, we use the command `\textbackslash`:

 ~~~